Try sofatutor for 30 Days

 3. idk ridge

-From Antol Shane20, about 8 years ago
+From Antol Shane20, over 8 years ago

 4. whats the answer

-From Armstrong Ridge20, about 8 years ago
+From Armstrong Ridge20, over 8 years ago

 Solving Absolute Value Equations exercise